christislord12/John-316/README.md

 # John-316
-Command line application to print John 3:16
+Command line application written in C to print John 3:16